learning-zone/nodejs-basics/README.md

 The only option is to automate the update / security audit of your dependencies.
 For that there are free and paid options:

 1. npm outdated
-2. Trace by RisingStack
-3. NSP
-4. GreenKeeper
-5. Snyk
+2. Snyk
-6. npm audit
+3. npm audit
-7. npm audit fix
+4. npm audit fix

 <div align="right">
     <b><a href="#table-of-contents">↥ back to top</a></b>